 The key to the neck physical exam is to determine exactly what is causing the problem.
-Below is a typical sequence that an experienced plastic surgeon such as Dr. Cruise uses to evaluate the neck and what can be done to correct problems.
+Below is a typical sequence that an experienced plastic surgeon such as Joseph T Cruise, MD uses to evaluate the neck and what can be done to correct problems.

 The importance of the chin in relation to the neck has already been outlined.
 See the section on chin augmentation for more information.
 With aging, some people develop a droopy chin otherwise know as witch's chin.
 This can be corrected or markedly improved during neck lifting.
 There are several ways to address the problem but they all involve removing the hanging fibro/fatty tissue that hangs below the ideal chin level.
 This can be done through a small incision just below the chin.
 Notice in the above Before and After pictures the improvement of the droopy chin.
 The addition of a chin implant greatly helps improve droopiness.
 Usually, as is the case above, this is not necessary.
 Fat removal in combination with a properly performed neck lift will obtain the desired improvement.